pallavis08/flask_nginx_gunicorn/README.md

 Nginx and gunicorn: I have used nginx as my web server.
 I am using gunicorn as wsgi to process multiple requests at the same time.
 I am using 4 workers.
 I am running two docker containers, one for nginx and another for Flask app.

-Test file: I have included a test file. this is to test just the model or to test by POST request to the web server.
+Test file: I have included a test file. this is to test just the model or to test the app by POST request to the web server.